DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2024-06-05-Data_science_in Health_tech.md

 - **Early Detection**: Identifies diseases at an early stage, improving the chances of successful treatment.
 - **Resource Allocation**: Helps in planning and allocating resources efficiently during potential outbreaks.
+- **Risk Stratification**: Predicts patient risk levels and guides preventive measures to reduce complications.
+- **Proactive Care**: Enables healthcare providers to intervene early and prevent adverse health outcomes.
+- **Population Health Management**: Supports public health initiatives by predicting disease trends and risk factors.
+- **Research and Development**: Facilitates the discovery of new treatments and interventions through data-driven insights.
+- **Real-time Monitoring**: Monitors patient vitals in real time and alerts clinicians to any significant changes.
+- **Chronic Disease Management**: Predicts flare-ups and suggests preventive measures for better management of chronic conditions.
+- **Patient-Centric Care**: Delivers personalized and proactive care to enhance patient experience.

 ## Personalized Medicine